Study abroad in ERASMUS programme and partner countries

 Find out more about your subject’s existing Erasmus partnerships as well as the courses on offer, teaching language, and support services on FAU’s websites and on our world map.
 You can also find information on your faculty, school or degree programme website.
 If necessary, take a language course to improve your language skills.

-Students at the School of Business, Economics and Society should please refer to the Office for International Relations in Nuremberg.
+Students at the School of Business, Economics and Society should please refer to the International Office in Nuremberg.

 Make a consultation appointment with your Erasmus departmental coordinator.
 Come prepared (you must already have decided on your first choice country and university).
 Ask about the application procedure (required qualifications, application deadlines, documents to be submitted).